Degree show 2017

 - Choose your starting point on the grid and document it by writing ‘0’ next to your chosen nail.

 - Enter your name, as well as the time (from the clock) and date of your participation in one of the squares around your chosen point of reference.

 - Throw the 6-sided die to determine the number of moves you will perform.

 - Throw the 8-sided die to determine the direction of your first move.
 Eight directions determined by the 8 nails around the chosen point of reference.

 - Throw the 20-sided die to determine the coordinates or length of this first move.

 - Throw the 8-sided and 20-sided as many times as the 6-sided die indicated.

 If the number on the 20-sided die exceeds the number of coordinates available on the grid and the participant reaches the edge of the grid, he or she will need to reverse their course and finish counting the remaining points in the reverse direction of their track.

-Not about the theory of special relativity: “It embodies a whole new way of looking at the world, a whole attitude to reality and our relationship to it.
+“It embodies a whole new way of looking at the world, a whole attitude to reality and our relationship to it.
 Suddenly, the rigid unchanging cosmos is swept away and replaced with a personal world, related to what you observe.”
 Bill Murray, particle physicist at the CERN laboratory in Geneva.